CiscoCloud/distributive/README.md

 provides many services not included in Distributive, and solves a very different problem.
 Distributive is simple, lightweight, and easy to configure, and doesn't provide its own scheduling, dashboard, etc. It is designed to be used within frameworks such as Sensu and Consul.
-Luckily, Distributive can easily be used with Consul to provide data to Nagios, for a sweet combination.
+Luckily, Distributive conforms to [Nagios exit code specifications] [3], and can be used just like any other plugin.
+Its advantage over other plugins is that it is small, fast, and has no dependencies.

 Contributing and Getting Help
 =============================